 In a Global Immersion Elective (GIE), you’ll study a world culture and economy for academic credit by analyzing current business issues and learning how business is conducted abroad.
 UNC Kenan-Flagler faculty teach classes in Chapel Hill that culminate in an intensive immersion in the country of focus.

 UNC Kenan-Flagler has offered GIEs since 1993.
-In this time, students have studied – and networked — in over 85 countries, which include some of the world’s most dynamic economies.
+During this time, students have studied – and networked – in over 85 countries, which include some of the world’s most dynamic economies.
+Get insight into some of the recent opportunities our students have had to examine innovation, entrepreneurship, strategy and sustainability around the world.

 To participate in a GIE, you’ll apply through a competitive application process.

-For more information on GIEs, contact Valerie Slate, Senior Associate Director, MBA Global Programs at Valerie_Slate@kenan-flagler.unc.edu or 919-962-5088.
+For more information on GIEs, contact Valerie Slate, senior associate director of MBA global programs, at Valerie_Slate@kenan-flagler.unc.edu or 919-962-5088.